2023 ENGINEERING DESIGN SHOWCASE

 $1000 Excellence in Freshman Engineering Design Award- Teams must ONLY have freshman members

-$1000 Excellence in Underclassman or Club Engineering Design Award- Teams must be 51%+ non senior students
+$1000 Excellence in Underclassman or Club Engineering Design Award- Teams must involve non-senior students

-$1000 Excellence in Capstone Engineering Design Award- Teams must be from a capstone engineering design course ( 2 Awards)
+$1000 Excellence in Capstone Engineering Design Award- Teams must be from a capstone/senior engineering design course (2 Awards)

 $750 Best Interdisciplinary Engineering Design Award: Students on team must come from 2 or more disciplines